FlyingSaturn/btechtards-awards/README.md

 (It didn't work.
 Golden ratio didn't either.
 (1+1/e) suffered the same)

+# Mathematical Perspective

+We were using 1/(FACTOR^n) for our needs.
+Basically, we were adding (FACTOR^(-n)).
+Notice that the initial value wasn't 1, it was .5.
+Otherwise, the infinite geometric series would have converged to 2.
+But converges to 1.
+Therefore, in the GP, a = 1*(1/r).
+While calculating the series, we get

+(1 * (1/r)) / (1 - 1/r)

+which results in

+1 / (r - 1)

+Putting y = 1/(x-1) on a graph, we notice that for 2, it's 1, for e, it's 0.58..., we need something which will work.
+I don't think that changing the FACTOR will work, or it will... if done carefully.
+We can make the factor less than 2, but just by a bit.
+We can also change the CAP to a smaller value, from example, from .99 to .96

 # Points for the future (Self)

 - Before pitching the idea, try to integrate Devvit or CRON in the mix.
 You need to know Reddis man.